Clemapfel/jluna/docs/manual.md

 The first argument is the Julia-side instances' fields name.
 Usually we want this name to be the same as C++-side, `_red`, but to avoid confusion for this section only, the C++-side field is called `_red` while the corresponding Julia-side field is `_red_jl`.

 The second argument of `add_property` is called the **boxing routine**.
 This function always has the signature `(T&) -> Property_t`, where `T` is the usertype-manage type (`RGBA` for us) and `Property_t` is the type of the field (`Float32`).
-The boxing routine governs what value to assign the Julia-side field.
-It takes the C++-side instance, accesses the value of `_red`, then returns that value which will then be assigned to the Julia-side instances `_red_jl`.
+The boxing routine governs what value to assign the corresponding Julia-side field.
+In our case, it takes a C++-side instance of `RGBA`, accesses the value that instances `_red`, and assigns it to the Julia-side instances `_red_jl`.

 The third argument is optional, it is called the **unboxing routine**.
 It always has the signature `(T&, Property_t) -> void`.
-When a Julia-side instance of `RGBA` is moved back C++-side, the unboxing routine governs, what value the now C++-sides `RGBA` fields `_red` will be assigned.
+When a Julia-side instance of `RGBA` is moved back C++-side, the unboxing routine governs what value the now C++-sides `RGBA` fields `_red` will be assigned.
 If left unspecified, the value will be the default value.
 In our case, we assign `_red` the value of `_red_jl`, which is the second argument of the unboxing routine.

 In summary: